 I’m not really sure what goes into dairy buttermilk, but I can assure you that this vegan version is more along the lines of what I was expecting when I was younger.
 It’s cool, creamy, and tangy.
 I’ve learned my lesson, and I definitely wouldn’t drink a glass of it on its own, but it lends itself nicely to dressings, and it helps vegan treats bake up nice and fluffy.

 To make vegan “buttermilk,” you need to clabber milk.
 Clabbering thickens and curdles milk, giving it that buttermilk-like consistency.
 To make clabbered milk, you just need to add vinegar or lemon juice to almond or soy milk.
-It won’t work with other non-dairy milks, so make sure you use almond or soy.
+It won’t work with other non-dairy milks because of he protein content, so make sure you use almond or soy.

 This recipe is super easy to make!